-- recognize the impact of the veteran's disability on their family. - 4.
-A recognition that systemic change is essential to tackle the backlog/ wait-time crisis, including the adoption of fast-tracking protocols and a form of automatic entitlement for common disabilities.
+5. A recognition that systemic change is essential to tackle the backlog/wait-time crisis, including the adoption of fast-tracking protocols and a form of automatic entitlement for common disabilities.
 Notwithstanding slight improvements over recent months, the latest Auditor General's report and the Parliamentary Budget Officer's report of 2020 make clear that increased temporary staffing and augmented digitization alone are not sufficient to resolve this ongoing problem.
-It is to be noted that our 2023-24 Legislative Program, in addressing the totally unacceptable backlog and wait times for veterans' disability claims, contains the essential elements of our proposals to alleviate this intolerable situation sooner rather than later. - 5.
-We have been encouraged by the enactment in April 2022 of an immediate treatment benefit policy for veterans suffering mental health challenges, which has been a major
+It is to be noted that our 2024-25 Legislative Program, in addressing the totally unacceptable backlog and wait times for veterans' disability claims, contains the essential elements of our proposals to alleviate this intolerable situation sooner rather than later.